What is Predatory Pricing?

-This is a pricing strategy wherewith the deliberate efforts; an organization uses its advantages in order to sabotage the market along with damaging its competitor’s position.
+This is a pricing strategy wherewith deliberate efforts; an organization uses its advantages in order to sabotage the market along with damaging its competitor’s position.
 According to this strategy, prices of the goods or services are kept at the lower range where other firms find it difficult to match the price and survive in the market.
-So, this act drives away existing and potential rival contenders and created a sort of the situation of the monopoly in the market.
+So, this act drives away existing and potential rival contenders and created a sort of situation of monopoly in the market.

 - In this pricing strategy, prices are set to a very low level with the aim of eliminating competition.

 - It leads to the creation of a monopoly in the industry.

 - It is beneficial for customers in the short term but in the long term, they have to face a problem because of the price rise.

 How Does it Work?

 - In the case of this, one organization reduces the prices of its products to a very low level with the main aim of eliminating the competition from the market and restricting the new entrants thereby gaining the monopoly.

 - Now, when the organization will decrease the prices, it will attract current as well as potential customers and the other companies will be forced to reduce their prices.

 - The organization will continue reducing the prices and the other companies then will have to close their business due to their inability to survive at such low prices.
 This will remove all the competitors, restrict the new entrants and creates the situation of monopoly in the market.